 Learning by experience in this way can lead to genuine competitive advantage.

-Cost and Rates Management
+What is Cost and Rates Management?

 Activity based costing is needed to ensure that the appropriate rates are used when staff perform different roles in a project.
 Changes in staff rates and departments must be tracked over time for accurate cost analysis.